Over the years, I’ve had to implement security filters a couple of time. Recently I had to add JWT token based API authentication to a Spring project.

 check whether we authenticated, grab the userId, and figure out the set of roles and privileges (beyond the scope of this article) the principal has.

-So, in short, we need something that creates the
+So, in short, we need something that creates

-AuthorizationService can grab it.
-Since we use
+where the AuthorizationService can grab it.

-co-routines on top of Flux, that place is the Flux
+Since we use co-routines on top of Flux, that

-Reactor Context and we want to get to that via the
+get to that via the

 coroutineContext

-that is part of the
+that is part of

-co-routine scope all our logic executes in.
+the co-routine scope all our logic executes

 The filter

-Spring Flux offers two ways to implement something
+Spring Flux offers two ways to implement

-similar to the good old ServletFilter
+something similar to the good old

-which is what you’d use when we were all still doing
+use when we were all still doing synchronous IO

-synchronous IO with Tomcat.
+with Tomcat.
 One of these is called

 WebFilter

-, this appears to be the most
+, this appears to be the

-called a ServerWebExchange
+returns something called a

 , which in a

-somewhat convoluted way gives us access to the request
+somewhat convoluted way gives us access to the

-Flux
+request Flux

-and the ability to interact with the
+and the ability to

-Spring Reactor Context
+interact with the Spring Reactor

 .
-The best way to
+The best way to think of

-think of that is as a ThreadLocal
+that is as a ThreadLocal

 like

-construct for Flux where we can park custom data and
+construct for Flux where we can park custom data

-access it downstream.
+and access it downstream.
 Via the

 coroutines-reactor

-library, we gain a few
+library, we gain

 The other way to filter is via